Last reviewed on 22nd April 2022

 How can I get the best repayment mortgage rate?

 Speak to your lender about whether they’d be prepared to change your existing mortgage to a repayment mortgage.
 If they are, make a note of the fees and costs involved.
-Once done, have a look at what other lenders are offering you.
+Once done, check what other lenders are offering you.

-Many borrowers simply look at the interest rates involved, but in reality, there’s a lot more to assess to make sure you’re not overpaying.
-Our advisors can check every UK lender to make sure we find you the very best deal possible.
-We won’t just find the lowest rate, but taking every cost into consideration, we’ll calculate the best overall deal.
+Many borrowers simply look at the interest rates involved, but in reality, there’s a lot more to assess to make sure you’re not overpaying on your mortgage.

 As mentioned, there are other options such as keeping part of your mortgage on an interest-only basis.
 In all honesty, there is a multitude of options available in terms of the types of mortgages that lenders offer.
 You can call us on 0800 195 0490 or make an enquiry below.